austin-hallSCS/budget_app/README.md

 A simple budget app using Flask and SQLAlchemy.

-Right now, it just displays the transactions that are in the database.
+Shows all transactions in the database, and has a form to add transactions.